Project 1 on Machine Learning, deadline October 6 (midnight), 2025#

 Consider a dataset \(\mathcal{L}\) consisting of the data \(\mathbf{X}_\mathcal{L}=\{(y_j, \boldsymbol{x}_j), j=0\ldots n-1\}\).

-As in part d), we assume that the true data is generated from a noisy model
+We assume that the true data is generated from a noisy model

 Here \(\epsilon\) is normally distributed with mean zero and standard deviation \(\sigma^2\).

-In our derivation of the ordinary least squares method we defined then an approximation to the function \(f\) in terms of the parameters \(\boldsymbol{\beta}\) and the design matrix \(\boldsymbol{X}\) which embody our model, that is \(\boldsymbol{\tilde{y}}=\boldsymbol{X}\boldsymbol{\beta}\).
+In our derivation of the ordinary least squares method we defined then an approximation to the function \(f\) in terms of the parameters \(\boldsymbol{\theta}\) and the design matrix \(\boldsymbol{X}\) which embody our model, that is \(\boldsymbol{\tilde{y}}=\boldsymbol{X}\boldsymbol{\theta}\).

-The parameters \(\boldsymbol{\beta}\) are in turn found by optimizing the mean squared error via the so-called cost function
+The parameters \(\boldsymbol{\theta}\) are in turn found by optimizing the mean squared error via the so-called cost function

 Here the expected value \(\mathbb{E}\) is the sample value.

 Show that you can rewrite this in terms of a term which contains the variance of the model itself (the so-called variance term), a term which measures the deviation from the true data and the mean value of the model (the bias term) and finally the variance of the noise.
-That is, show that

 and